Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Main result

-where $H_{x}=\frac{\hat{m}_{1x}x_{0}+\sqrt{\hat{\chi}_{1x}}\xi_{1x}}{\hat{Q}_{1x}}$.
-The expression for $\phi_{z}$ is similar.
-These equivalent forms can be obtained using Laplace's method on~\eqref{phi_x} and~\eqref{phi_z}, as detailed in appendix \ref{appendix : prox_prop}.
-This shows that our result also relates to the framework of \cite{thrampoulidis2018precise}, where the reconstruction performance of i.i.d.
-Gaussian GLMs is characterized using expected Moreau envelopes. \\ As immediate corollaries to Theorem \ref{main_th}, we can determine the asymptotic errors of the GLM and the optimal value of the loss function.
+As immediate corollaries to Theorem \ref{main_th}, we can determine the asymptotic errors of the GLM and the optimal value of the loss function.
 To characterize the asymptotic reconstruction errors and angles, we can define the norms of the estimators and their overlaps with the ground-truth vectors as the limits

 We then have : \begin{corollary} \quad \\ Under the set of Assumptions \ref{main_assum}, the squared norms $m_x^*, m_z^*$ of estimator $\mathbf{\hat{x}}$ defined by~\eqref{student} and $\mathbf{\hat{z}}=\mathbf{F \hat{x}}$, and their overlaps $q_x^*, q_z^*$ with ground-truth vectors are almost surely given by: